SAP-archive/teched2020-DAT163/exercises/ex1/README.md

 4. Notice the existing Rule Categories, highlighted in blue
 <br>![](/exercises/ex1/images/Rules_ViewRules_01_10.png)

 5. We want to create a rule to check that the country code contains only the value 'US', since this is a US file.
-For the Rule Category Accuracy, Click on the Create Rule icon (folder with a plus sign) to the right of the Accuracy rule category
+For the Rule Category Accuracy.
+Click on the Create Rule icon (folder with a plus sign) to the right of the Accuracy rule category
 <br>![](/exercises/ex1/images/Rules_NewRule_01_100_2new.png)

 6. For Rule ID, enter 'Country US_#'